-A few helpful hints and tips for first time QuadPlane users.
+There are a few helpful hints and tips for first-time QuadPlane users.

-Miss-alignment can be also seen in the dataflash log RCOUT values in a hover for the VTOL motors.
-Yaw problems appear as large separation between diagonal motor pairs.
+Miss-alignment can also be seen in the dataflash log RCOUT values in a hover for the VTOL motors.
+Yaw problems appear as large separations between diagonal motor pairs.

 X vs H Quad Mixing¶

-In theory, it doesn’t matter which is used.
+In theory, it does not matter which is used.
 With perfectly rigid mounting, no performance or flight difference will be noted as far as motor control dynamics.
 However, the actual implementation of the mounting can result in differences in drag and efficiency.

 - X frame mounting or horizontal H frame type mounting creates the most drag.

 - H frame mounting fore-aft (i.e., on the wings in line with wing chord) is the least drag, but also can result in a lot of flexing, depending on wing construction